-- 1. If you have any doubt as to the extent of injury or serious illness CALL 911 or an ambulance.
+- 1. If you have any doubt as to the extent of injury or serious illness, CALL 911 or an ambulance.
 Send a bystander, if necessary, to make the call if you cannot leave the scene.
-Make sure they know the PARK, SITE NUMBER or AREA, and TYPE OF EMERGENCY. - EXAMPLE: "You!
+Make sure they know the PARK, SITE NUMBER or AREA, and TYPE OF EMERGENCY.
+EXAMPLE: "You!
 Go call 911 (or an ambulance) to Snake River State Park, site number 14, there is a possible heart attack..." - 2.
-Contact State Patrol if vehicles are involved in an accident.
+Contact local emergency services 911 if vehicles or watercraft are involved in an accident.
 Send a bystander if necessary to make a phone call.
 Make sure the bystander knows PARK, SITE NUMBER or AREA, and TYPE OF ACCIDENT (non-injury or injury).
-Assist with first-aid, if trained; if not, try to comfort the injured or direct traffic around or away from the accident.
+Assist with first aid, if trained; if not, try to comfort the injured or direct traffic around or away from the accident.
 DO NOT remove any vehicles or materials (even broken glass) if there has been an injury.
-Traffic accidents are considered to be crime scenes. - 3.
-Contact the local Sheriff's Office in an event of a boating accident or boating related injury or death.
+Traffic accidents are considered to be crime scenes.